221fa04470/virtual-painter/README.md

 Supports open-source innovation for creative tech

-🔗 GitHub Repository – Click to Star
+🔗 GitHub Repository
+Click here to Star

 ✨ Features
 🧠 Gesture + Mouse Support: Draw with your fingers or the mouse